 Rhode Island Early Learning Council

-The work of the Council will build on the early care and education recommendations of the Successful Start Early Childhood System Plan, developed through a strategic planning process coordinated by the Rhode Island Department of Health.
-The Successful Start strategic plan describes systems-building goals, objectives and implementation strategies that will improve and coordinate services, resulting in improved child and family outcomes.
+The work of the Council builds on the early care and education recommendations of the state’s 2005 Successful Start Early Childhood System Plan, developed through a strategic planning process coordinated by the Rhode Island Department of Health.